Local stormwater superhero awarded for his efforts

 Smith has dedicated significant time and effort towards community education, raising awareness, and facilitating community action in the Ōtākaro/Avon River and wider catchment.

-Annabelle Hasselman, Chair of the Ōpāwaho Heathcote River Network and Christchurch West Melton Water Zone Committee member, said Smith is a role model for all of us working to improve the health of our urban waterways in Christchurch.
+Annabelle Hasselman, Chair of the Ōpāwaho Heathcote River Network and Deputy Chair of the Christchurch West Melton Water Zone Committee, said Smith is a role model for all of us working to improve the health of our urban waterways in Christchurch.

 "His knowledge of the area and ability to see a vision and work towards it is inspiring."